WestJet: Swoop

-Swoop is an ultra low-cost carrier (ULCC) owned by WestJet that commenced operations on June 20, 2018.
-Swoop currently operates a fleet of Boeing 737-800 aircraft.
+Swoop was an ultra low-cost carrier (ULCC) owned by WestJet that commenced operations on June 20, 2018.
+Swoop operated a fleet of Boeing 737-800 aircraft, and later received Boeing 737 MAX 8 aircraft.
+All of these aircraft were transferred to WestJet's fleet at the end of its life.
+Swoop fully integrated with WestJet's mainline operations on October 28, 2023.

 Business trends

-The key trends for the WestJet group (including WestJet Encore) are (years ending December 31):
+The key trends for the WestJet Group (including subsidiaries) are: